CarterMoody/NanoNodeMCU/README.md

     - sends MQTT messages
     - Monitors NANO network via websocket
     - Monitors Youtube Live chat via google API
-  3. forever
+  3. forever REPLACED BY 'forever3' and 'myserver'
     - simple bash program to cause infinite running of python program
     - Needs work/research. shell=true is not safe.
     - Requires python modules installed at sudo system-wide level.
     - Should be switched to use pyenv
     - Requires changing default OS python version to new python3 install
+  4. forever3 and myserver
+    - Launch these by modifying as you see fit, then > ./forever3
-  4. nodes.json
+  6. nodes.json
     - list of nodes for Nano Websocket functionality
-  5. requirements.txt
+  7. requirements.txt
     - list of requirements for Nano Websocket functionality

 Testing\